tkhduracell/garmin-grafana/README.md

     restart: unless-stopped
     image: thisisarpanghosh/garmin-fetch-data:latest
     container_name: garmin-fetch-data
-    # user: root # Runs the container as root user, uncomment this line if you are getting permission issues which can't be resolved otherwise
+    # user: root # Runs the container as root user, uncomment this line if you are getting permission issues which can't be resolved otherwise For this, you also need to change the below volume mount from ./garminconnect-tokens:/home/appuser/.garminconnect to ./garminconnect-tokens:/root/.garminconnect to ensure the token files persist during container rebuilding.
     depends_on:
       - influxdb
     volumes:
-      - ./garminconnect-tokens:/home/appuser/.garminconnect # (persistent tokens storage - garminconnect-tokens folder must be owned by 1000:1000)
+      - ./garminconnect-tokens:/home/appuser/.garminconnect # (persistent tokens storage - garminconnect-tokens folder must be owned by 1000:1000) - should be './garminconnect-tokens:/root/.garminconnect' instead if using user: root
     environment:
       - INFLUXDB_HOST=influxdb
       - INFLUXDB_PORT=8086 # Influxdb V3 maps to 8181 instead of 8086 of V1